muggy8/improbable/have-and-havenot/ZdPimteZ.md

 However, this time, things would be different.

-I had a new approach for convincing Phanna to join the entrance exams.
+I had a new approach with trying to convince Phanna to join the entrance exam.

 I had a hunch this might work so I decided to give it a try.